Cognitive science: History

 The cognitive sciences began as an intellectual movement in the 1950s, called the cognitive revolution.
 Cognitive science has a prehistory traceable back to ancient Greek philosophical texts (see Plato's Meno and Aristotle's De Anima).

 The modern culture of cognitive science can be traced back to the early cyberneticists in the 1930s and 1940s, such as Warren McCulloch and Walter Pitts, who sought to understand the organizing principles of the mind.
 McCulloch and Pitts developed the first variants of what are now known as artificial neural networks, models of computation inspired by the structure of biological neural networks.

 Another precursor was the early development of the theory of computation and the digital computer in the 1940s and 1950s.
 Kurt Gödel, Alonzo Church, Claude Shannon, Alan Turing, and John von Neumann were instrumental in these developments.
-The modern computer, or Von Neumann machine, would play a central role in cognitive science, both as a metaphor for the mind, and as a tool for investigation.
+The modern computer, or Von Neumann machine, would play a central role in cognitive science, both as a metaphor for the mind and as a tool for investigation.

-The first instance of cognitive science experiments being done at an academic institution took place at MIT Sloan School of Management, established by J.C.R.
-Licklider working within the psychology department and conducting experiments using computer memory as models for human cognition.
+The first instance of cognitive science experiments being conducted at an academic institution occurred at MIT Sloan School of Management, where J.C.R.
+Licklider worked in the psychology department and conducted experiments using computer memory as a model of human cognition.
 In 1959, Noam Chomsky published a scathing review of B. F. Skinner's book Verbal Behavior.
 At the time, Skinner's behaviorist paradigm dominated the field of psychology within the United States.
 Most psychologists focused on functional relations between stimulus and response, without positing internal representations.
-Chomsky argued that in order to explain language, we needed a theory like generative grammar, which not only attributed internal representations but characterized their underlying order.
+Chomsky argued that to explain language, we needed a theory like generative grammar, which not only posited internal representations but also characterized their underlying order.

 The term cognitive science was coined by Christopher Longuet-Higgins in his 1973 commentary on the Lighthill report, which concerned the then-current state of artificial intelligence research.
 In the same decade, the journal Cognitive Science and the Cognitive Science Society were founded.
 The founding meeting of the Cognitive Science Society was held at the University of California, San Diego in 1979, which resulted in cognitive science becoming an internationally visible enterprise.
 In 1972, Hampshire College started the first undergraduate education program in Cognitive Science, led by Neil Stillings.
 In 1982, with assistance from Professor Stillings, Vassar College became the first institution in the world to grant an undergraduate degree in Cognitive Science.
 In 1986, the first Cognitive Science Department in the world was founded at the University of California, San Diego.